awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticache-replicationgroup.md

 The port number that the cache engine is listening on\.

 `PrimaryEndPoint.Address`  <a name="PrimaryEndPoint.Address-fn::getatt"></a>
 The DNS address of the primary read\-write cache node\.
+Redis \(cluster mode enabled\) replication groups don't have this attribute\.
+Therefore, `Fn::GetAtt` returns a value for this attribute only if the replication group is not clustered\.
+Otherwise, `Fn::GetAtt` fails\.

 `PrimaryEndPoint.Port`  <a name="PrimaryEndPoint.Port-fn::getatt"></a>
 The number of the port that the primary read\-write cache engine is listening on\.
+Redis \(cluster mode enabled\) replication groups don't have this attribute\.
+Therefore, `Fn::GetAtt` returns a value for this attribute only if the replication group is not clustered\.
+Otherwise, `Fn::GetAtt` fails\.

 `ReadEndPoint.Addresses`  <a name="ReadEndPoint.Addresses-fn::getatt"></a>
 A string with a list of endpoints for the read\-only replicas\.
 The order of the addresses maps to the order of the ports from the `ReadEndPoint.Ports` attribute\.